 - Buying a car

-- Overdue rent
+- Paying overdue rent

 The headline of a payment plan agreement is to pay off the total amount to the lender.
 In the agreement, you need to outline what the loan is for and how much the total debt is.

-If you’re creating your own payment plan agreement, you should also consider additional terms such as future amendments, legal fees, indemnification and an acceleration clause if the borrower cannot render payment.
+If you’re creating your own payment plan agreement, you should also consider additional terms such as future amendments, legal fees, indemnification, and an acceleration clause if the borrower cannot render payment.